Decar08/Recolector2D_PruebaTec/README.md

  Movimientos:

- A = ir a la izaquierda.
+ A = ir a la izquierda.

  D = ir a la dereha.